Instructions for Authors

 Submission

-★ To submit a new manuscript, please go to here.
+★ To submit a new manuscript, please follow the new submission link.
 There are no formatting requirements for manuscripts submitted for review purposes.

-★ To submit a revision, please login in here and follow the "Submit revision" link.
+★ To submit a revision, please login, select a manuscript and follow the "Submit revision" link.
 Do not submit a revision as a new submission.

 According to ICMJE definition, the corresponding author is the one individual who takes primary responsibility for communication with the journal during the manuscript submission, peer review, and publication process, and typically ensures that all the journal’s administrative requirements, such as providing details of authorship, ethics committee approval, and gathering conflict of interest forms and statements, are properly completed, although these duties may be delegated to one or more coauthors.